TheodoreChristianRadu/Kaboom/README.md

 # Kaboom
-A well-praised battleship game now brought to OpenGL.
+A well-praised battleship game now brought to OpenGL